sebpardo/sebpardo.github.io/_posts/2017-03-21-ebirdtrees.md

 ![](/figures/edge-example-1-1.png)

-ED is a pretty straightforward metric that can help identify individual (perhaps flagship?) species of high evolutionary distinctiveness.This metric can be combined with a threat score based on the [Red List status](http://www.iucnredlist.org/) of each species which are compiled by the International Union for the Conservation of Nature (IUCN).
-Red list status is often turned into a quantitative measure by converting qualitative status into ordered integers, in this case denoted as GE: thus a species assess as “Least Concern" would have a GE score of 0, a "Near Threatened" species would be scored as a 1, and so on up to a species assessed as “Critically Endangered”, which would have a score of
-4. Thus, by using Evolutionary Distinctiveness (ED) and Global IUCN Red List status (GE) you can create a composite score of Evolutionary Distinctive and Globally Endangered (EDGE) species.
+ED is a pretty straightforward metric that can help identify individual (perhaps flagship?) species of high evolutionary distinctiveness.This metric can be combined with a threat score based on the [Red List status](http://www.iucnredlist.org/) compiled by the International Union for the Conservation of Nature (IUCN).
+The Red List status of each species can be converted to a quantitative measure by converting qualitative status into ordered integers, in this case denoted as GE: thus a species assess as “Least Concern" would have a GE score of 0, a "Near Threatened" species would be scored as a 1, and so on up to a species assessed as “Critically Endangered”, which would have a score of 4.
+Thus, by using Evolutionary Distinctiveness (ED) and Global IUCN Red List status (GE) you can create a composite score of Evolutionary Distinctive and Globally Endangered (EDGE) species.
 The one proposed by Isaac et al. (2007) and subsequently used by Jetz et al. (2014) on birds is as follows:

 $$EDGE = ln(ED + 1) + GE * ln(2)$$

-The data from Jetz et al. (2014) include a bird phylogeny covering almost 10,000 species (available [here](http://birdtree.org/)) as well as associated EDGE scores and ranks (available [here](http://www.edgeofexistence.org/birds/default.php)); these data are the basis for these R functions and I would not have been able to create them without their work.
+The data from Jetz et al. (2014) include a bird phylogeny covering almost 10,000 species (available [here](http://birdtree.org/)) and their associated EDGE scores and ranks (available [here](http://www.edgeofexistence.org/birds/default.php)); these data are the basis for these R functions and I would not have been able to create them without their work.